linkoid/SmiteUnit/README.md

 needs to be tested for instantce standard input and standard output.

 ## Key Design Requirements
-* SmiteUnit should be usable in any program where the SmiteUnit assembly can be loaded and executed.s
+* SmiteUnit should be usable in any program where the SmiteUnit assembly can be loaded and executed.
 * The program in which the test is executed must be viewed as a black box.